forsbergapp/app_portfolio/README.md

 	- vendor specific coding as for example -webkit-, -moz-, -o-, -ms- and filter: progid:DXImageTransform.Microsoft in CSS removed.
 	- third party modules should be canvas free solutions or configured to not use canvas.
+	- own solution for statistics displayed in graphs
+	- no exposure of server code in client like for example React framework is doing by default
+	- using Scrum agile project management framework to manage project with integrated version control that supports code releases of all source code and documentation

 	Security requirements

 	- Content Security Policy against XSS
 	- SHA256 for REST API and Bcrypt for user security
-	- JSON web tokens with extra validation that checks token is authorized to correct userid, appid and ip.
+	- JSON web tokens with extra validation that checks at least token is authorized to correct userid, appid and ip.
 	- admin app logs in with fetched code from server after accesstoken fetched and code deleted after logout with no traces in navigator history
 	- no cookies used, means no user info is saved in browser